TritonVM/triton-vm/specification/src/processor-table.md

 ## Padding

-Each padding row is a direct copy of the Processor Table's last row, with the exception of the cycle count column `clk`.
+A padding row is a copy of the Processor Table's last row with the following modifications:
-Column `clk` increases by 1 between any two consecutive rows, even padding rows.
+1. column `clk` is increased by 1, and
+1. column `IsPadding` is set to 1.

 ## Initial Constraints